 Frequently Asked Questions (click to expand):

-— How Do I Get the Photos and How Soon?
+— How do I get the photos and how soon?

+Part of the magic of good photography is taking lots of variations of any one pose so that you have lots of options when choosing the best ones you want to use.
 Most studios only let you have a few of the photos, but I find that people really like having the outtakes too, as there are often lots they like and want to use.
-So you won't miss out on any - you'll get all the photos we take.
+So you'll get all the photos we take.

 Not so here!
 Within 24 hours of the shoot, and usually the same evening, you'll get ALL the images from the shoot, at no extra cost.